daviddao/deep-autonomous-driving-papers/README.md

 - End-to-end removes the need for hand-crafted heuristics and ill-posed problems (i.e like computing depth from stereo images)
 - Might learn new and more useful features

-A future system should include map building, visual odometry, spatial reasoning, path finding and other strategies for the identification of traversable area
+A future system should include map building, visual odometry, spatial reasoning, path finding and other strategies for the identification of traversable area.

 ## Major challenges in Deep AD

-> Collection of large diverse datasets with consistent behaviour
+> Unavailabiliy of large diverse datasets with consistent driver behaviour
+> How to measure performance robustness?

 ## 1. Planning for Deep Autonomous Driving